 Figure 7:

 A Potentials of mean force (PMF) calculations for a water molecule along the three N = 14, HG L-gate pores.
 The reaction coordinate corresponds to the z coordinates of the water (oxygen atom) relative to the centre of mass of the pore.
-The protein spans from z = -20 to +20 Å (light grey) with darker grey panels showing the gate hydrophobic barrier region, i.e. NLL or LLL for all models.
+The protein spans from z = -20 to +20 Å (light grey) with darker grey panels showing the hydrophobic barrier region, i.e. NLL or LLL for all models.
 The second and third leucines are represented by the darkest grey panel.
-B The corresponding PMFs for a Cl- ions along the same pores as in A. C Water shell number for both Chloride and Sodium within radial distribution function of the ion-oxygen distance of the STLLLTS PMF.
-Distances are 3.1 Å (thin red line) and 5.4 Å (thicker red line) for Na+ and 4.0 Å (thin green line) and 6.3 Å (thick green line) for Cl-.
+B The corresponding PMFs for a Cl- ion along the same pores as in A.

+Figure 8

+A Potentials of mean force (PMFs) calculations for a water molecule (purple), a Cl- ion (blue) or a Na+ ion (red) along the three N=14, HG L-gate LLL pore (see main text and Fig 7B for details).

+B Solvation numbers for Cl- (blue) and for Na+ (red), using distances cutoffs of 4.0 Å for the inner shell (thick lines) and 6.3 Å for the 2nd shell (thin lines) for Cl-, and of 3.1 Å for the inner shell and 5.4 Å for the 2nd shell for Na+.

 Supporting Information